MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/exceptions/msal-logging.md

      });
 ```

-See more sample code using Microsoft Identity Web token cache serializers in the [ConfidentialClientTokenCache sample](https://github.com/Azure-Samples/active-directory-dotnet-v1-to-v2/blob/master/ConfidentialClientTokenCache/Program.cs).
-Also see [Implement a custom logging provider](/dotnet/core/extensions/custom-logging-provider) for more details.
+See [Implement a custom logging provider](/dotnet/core/extensions/custom-logging-provider) for more details.

 ## Network traces